Graduate Students

 Graduate Program Options for Training in the Bliss-Moreau Lab: UC Davis graduate programs are structured by “graduate group” rather than department.
 Our lab is associated with the Psychology Graduate Group (which awards PhDs), the Animal Behavior Graduate Group (which awards PhDs), the Neuroscience Graduate Group (which awards PhDs) and the Animal Biology Graduate Group (which awards both MS and PhD degrees).
 Psychology, Animal Behavior, and Animal Biology are mentored programs – students are admitted to work with a specific faculty member and do not rotate.
 Neuroscience is a rotation program – the first year of study is spent working in different labs which allows students and mentors to ensure fit.

-If your goal is to train with Dr. Bliss-Moreau and the Bliss-Moreau Laboratory, then you should consider applying to multiple programs if your interests overlap with multiple programs.
-For example, the Psychology program can be structured to functionally look like the Neuroscience program or the Animal Behavior program.
+The Psychology Graduate Group has historically been able to provide funding for students (stipend and tuition) via Teaching Assistantships where graduate students assist educating undergraduate students.
+Given the fiscal uncertainty re: grant funding, we will prioritize students applying via Psychology for this reason.
+It is important to know that given the flexibility of the Psychology PhD program, the Psychology program can be structured to functionally look like the Neuroscience program or the Animal Behavior program.
 The Animal Biology program can look a lot like the Animal Behavior program.
 Admissions to the different programs varies year-to-year and in some cases the admissions decisions are made at the level of an admissions committee, with very little input from faculty.
 In other cases, faculty may have a say but there may not be enough slots to admit all talented applicants.
-For admissions this year (Fall 2024), we will be giving priority to students who matriculate through the Psychology Graduate Group because the group ensures funding via TAships.

 Whether or not admissions decisions are made by committee, our lab group uses a wholistic review process for applications which means that we do not consider a specific element of the applications more so than others and we seek to understand the context in which applicants have developed as scholars.
 That said, it is very important that applicants’ essays clearly indicate why they are interested in training specifically in our group on the topics on which we work.
 We rely on essays to understand how applicants’ interests dovetail with our existing work and core themes and will only consider applicants whose interests overlap substantially with our own.
 Strong application essays are those that demonstrate that the applicant is aware of the work happening in the laboratory (see our publication page for more info) and make direct links between the applicant’s scientific interests and the work happening in the group.
 It is also important to note that our application system asks applicants to rank order faculty mentor preferences; this information is used to determine which faculty consider which applicants.
 If you wish to train in the Bliss-Moreau Lab, it is wise to list Dr. Bliss-Moreau as your first choice.